pkoevesdi/SigDigits/README.md

-# ExcelSigDigits
+# SigDigits

-VBA macro to format cells with given number of significant decimal digits.
+Macro to format cells with given number of significant decimal digits.
 It sets only the format code and doesn't change the cell value.
 It respects and maintains the percent format, the € and the $ sign.
 It changes only the appearance of the fractional digits, it doesn't round anything before the decimal separator.